dsc-courses/practice.dsc40a.com/problems/wi24-final2/wi24-final2-q01.md

 # BEGIN SUBPROB

-(4 points) How many results are possible for this experiment with $n$ people?
+How many results are possible for this experiment with $n$ people?

 ( ) $2^n$
 ( ) $6^n$
 ( ) $12^n$
 ( ) $16^n$
 ( ) $32^n$
 ( ) None of the above.

 # BEGIN SOLUTION